 When you need to pay FBT on unclassified benefits

 As an employer, there are 5 situations where you will need to pay fringe benefit tax (FBT) on unclassified benefits.
-If you:
+These are when:

-- unclassified benefits provided by your associated persons, to your employees
+- unclassified benefits are provided by your associated persons, to your employees

-- unclassified benefits provided by you to associated persons of the employee
+- unclassified benefits are provided by you to associated persons of the employee

-- unclassified benefits provided by other companies within your group of companies, to your employee
+- unclassified benefits are provided by other companies within your group of companies, to your employee

 Exemption from FBT